Dealer

 The electric oven began its breakthrough in the 1930s and became increasingly popular with the expansion of the electricity network.
 At the time, the cooktop and oven were combined in a single appliance, whereas in modern kitchens they tend to be installed separately.
 Today, ovens are increasingly installed at working height, which makes them more ergonomic to operate.

-The most widely available type of oven is the electric oven.
-These ovens boast a variety of functions, the most popular of which include upper and lower heat, a fan setting and a grill function.
-Some appliances also have special programmes for baking bread or pizza.
-Electric ovens allow you to adjust the temperature precisely, even in the low temperature range, and they are very intuitive to use.
+The most common type of oven is the electric oven.
+Electric ovens have a wide range of functions.
+The most common are top and bottom heat, convection and a grill function.
+Some appliances also have special programmes such as a bread or pizza baking level.
+Electric ovens allow you to set the desired temperature precisely, even at low temperatures, and are fairly intuitive to use.

-Most ovens with a steam function have the usual settings, such as upper and lower heat and fan-assistance, but they also enable you to steam-cook dishes gently by automatically spraying steam into the cooking chamber.
-Depending on the oven, the water enters the interior via a trough at the bottom of the oven, a water tank or a mains water connection.
+Ovens with a steam function usually have the usual settings such as top and bottom heat and hot air, but also allow dishes to be gently steamed by automatically spraying steam into the cooking chamber.
+Depending on the oven, the water either enters the oven through a trough in the bottom of the oven, a water tank or a fixed water connection.

 The BORA X BO combines a steamer and an oven in a single appliance.
 It can therefore cook with or without the addition of moisture – which is why we call it our X BO flex oven.
 The flex oven is a real universal genius: thanks to its innovative steam technology and intuitive operation, you can achieve perfect juicy, tender or crispy results.
 Inspired by high-end catering equipment, the BORA X BO brings professional kitchen technology into private homes.